 A lead is taken from each end of the ribbon diaphragm, which is effectively the audio signal!
 This AC voltage is very small and often completes a circuit with a step-up transformer to boost the signal at the microphone output.

-Alternatively, with active ribbon mics, the microphone audio signal is sent through an active preamplifier circuit before being outputted.
+Alternatively, active ribbon mics are designed so that the microphone audio signal is sent through an active preamplifier circuit before being outputted.